Skip to main content

 Frequently Asked Questions

-In the midst of the ongoing COVID 19 outbreak, the Illinois Department of Insurance (Department) is issuing a consumer FAQ recognizing the critical role that health insurance coverage plays in the public’s ability to access health care services.
+Following the expiration of the Federal and State COVID-19 public health emergencies on May 11, 2023, the Illinois Department of Insurance (Department) is issuing a consumer FAQ recognizing the critical role that health insurance coverage plays in the public’s ability to access health care services.

 1. How much will this vaccine cost me?
 Is it covered by my insurance?

-There is no cost for the vaccine, itself.
-A vaccination provider may charge an administration fee for giving you the shot, but if you have private insurance or are enrolled in a public insurance program such as Medicare or Medicaid, the vaccination provider would need to send the bill to your insurer.
-Vaccination providers are not allowed to charge you the administration fee when you are getting your shot or to send you a bill for the fee afterwards.
-Also, Medicare, Medicaid, and most types of private insurance are not allowed to bill you for any portion of the administration fee in the form of a copay, coinsurance, or deductible.
+A vaccination provider may charge an administration fee for giving you the shot, but if you have private insurance or are enrolled in a public insurance program such as Medicare or Medicaid the vaccination provider would need to send the bill to your insurer.

-However, if you use a grandfathered health plan, a short-term limited-duration insurance policy, or an "excepted benefits" policy to cover your vaccination visit, then the insurer may be able to bill you for some portion of the administration fee.
+If you use a short-term limited-duration insurance policy or an "excepted benefits" policy to cover your vaccination visit, the insurer may leave you with some of the bill for both the cost of the vaccination as well as some portion of the administration fee.
 If you will be using one of these types of insurance for your vaccination, you should check your policy terms to see what you might end up paying and contact your insurer if you have further questions.
-Regardless, no one can be denied a vaccine if they are unable to pay a vaccine administration fee.

 Individuals aware of any potential violations of these requirements are encouraged to report them to the Office of the Inspector General, U.S. Department of Health and Human Services, by calling 1-800-HHS-TIPS or the website TIPS.HHS.GOV.